Let us first, gentle readers, make sure we understand the definitions:

 The societal danger of failing to properly educate every student to the highest levels they can achieve, of demanding a minimal level of achievement regardless of race or other considerations, is seen in the burned out businesses of our Blue cities and states, and in the uniformly red blood running in their gutters.

 Our schools of education are clearly turning out such incompetents in greater numbers than ever, and that incompetence is made even worse by their relentless indoctrination, from Kindergarten through college, in racist, Marxist propaganda.
-Those advocating for this kind of child abuse are not teachers, and certainly not teacher of mathematics.
+Those advocating for this kind of child abuse are not teachers, and certainly not teachers of mathematics.
 They are, however, certainly evil.

 UPDATE, 12-06-21, 2015 MT: fortunately, California’s insanity is provoking a potentially powerful backlash.
 Leslie Eastman at Legal Insurrection reports: